Shaaali/identity-apps/docs/guides/branding/README.md

    <tr>
       <td>Border Radius</td>
       <td>
-         <p>This is the border radius of the external connection buttons.</p>
+         <p>This is the border radius of the external-connection buttons.</p>
          <p>By default, Asgardeo uses <b>four</b> pixels as the border-radius for external-connection buttons.</p>
       </td>
    </tr>